Skip to main content

 This build is necessary to perform the first Bitrise check.
 Once there is a finished check, you can select Bitrise Checks in your branch protection rules.

 And you’re done!
-Now any pull request you open to your app on GitHub will be validated with Bitrise Checks and a build will get automatically started on Bitrise (if the pull request trigger is properly set on Bitrise).Creating triggers for pull requests
+Now any pull request you open to your project on GitHub will be validated with Bitrise Checks and a build will get automatically started on Bitrise (if the pull request trigger is properly set on Bitrise).Creating triggers for pull requests

 Can't enable GitHub Checks